 Nickelodeon opened subsidiaries and programmed thematic blocks throughout its career before becoming a self-contained universe.
 In January 1988, Nick Jr.’s morning and afternoon cycles were launched, targeting preschoolers.
 In the summer of 1991, Nicktoons appeared, presenting original cartoons and becoming a brand in its own right.
 It is now a separate channel that debuted in 2002.

-In 1999, Nickelodeon partnered with the Sesame Workshop to form the Noggin education division.
-It became the first unique TV program with its interactive website.
-Later (in 2009), the teenage TV block TeenNick appeared, created based on TEENick and The N. So, the world of children’s TV broadcasting gradually became an independent universe.
-She had followers in many countries of the world.
+In 1999, Nickelodeon partnered with Sesame Workshop to form the Noggin education division.
+It became the first TV program to have its own interactive website.
+Later (in 2009), the teenage TV block TeenNick debuted, created from TEENick and The N. So, the world of children’s TV broadcasting gradually became independent.
+She had followers in many countries.
 Gradually, original films, amusement parks, and even themed cruises were added.

 What is Nickelodeon?